vitrivr/feature-extraction-server/README.md

 ### Client Side

 To use the server, send a POST request to the `/extract` endpoint with a JSON body.
 The JSON should have a key of 'image' or 'text' containing base64 encoded image strings or text strings respectively.
+The image can be encoded directly or have a data URL prefix (for example: "data:image/png;base64,iVBORw0KGgoA...")
 These can be single strings or lists of strings.
 The server will return a single response or a list of responses that correspond to the input data.
+Note that depending on the task or on additional arguments (see below) each element could itself be a list.

 It can optionally contain 'task' (default: 'caption') to specify the task, 'model' to specify the model, and 'extraction_args' to specify any additional arguments.